britram/draft-trammell-quic-spin/draft-trammell-quic-spinbit-delta.md

 # The Spin Bit Mechanism {#mechanism}

 The latency spin bit enables latency monitoring from observation points on the network path.
-Each endpoint, client and server, maintains a spin value, 0 or 1, for each QUIC connection, and sets the spin bit on packets it sends for that connection to the appropriate value (below).
-It also maintains the highest packet number seen from its peer on the connection.
-The value is then determined at each endpoint as follows:

-* The server initializes its spin value to 0.
-When it receives a packet from the client, if that packet has a short header and if it increments the highest packet number seen by the server from the client, it sets the spin value to the spin bit in the received packet.

-* The client initializes its spin value to 0.
-When it receives a packet from the server, if the packet has a short header and if it increments the highest packet number seen by the client from the server, it sets the spin value to the opposite of the spin bit in the received packet.

-This procedure will cause the spin bit to change value in each direction once per round trip.
-Observation points can estimate the network latency by observing these changes in the latency spin bit, as described in {{usage}}.
-See {{illustration}} for an illustration of this mechanism in action.

-## Proposed Short Header Format Including Spin Bit

 Since it is possible to measure handshake RTT without a spin bit, it is sufficient to include the spin bit in the short packet header.
 The spin bit therefore appears only after version negotiation and connection establishment are completed.

+## Proposed Short Header Format Including Spin Bit

 As of version -10 of {{QUIC-TRANS}}, this proposal specifies using the fifth most significant bit (0x08) of the first octet in the short header for the spin bit.